danieloluwadare/tw-txparser/README.md

 - **Parser/Poller**: Core engine that monitors blockchain and processes transactions
 - **RPC Client**: Communicates with Ethereum nodes via JSON-RPC
-- **Storage**: In-memory data store for subscriptions and transactions
+- **Storage**: Abstracted data store for subscriptions and transactions (in-memory for demo, database for production)
 - **HTTP Server**: REST API for external access

 ```